 - Valid with warnings: These are pages that may be indexed by Google but aren’t completely free from error, such as thin content.

 - Valid: These are pages that have been indexed by Google and meet the guidelines for a good quality page.

 - Excluded: Pages that are intentionally not indexed and won’t be included in search results.

-The sitemap reports produced by the GSC help you to monitor the status of your sitemap files and their submissions.
+The sitemap reports produced by Google Search Console help you to monitor the status of your sitemap files and their submissions.
 You can view information about:

 - How often Google crawls your website’s sitemaps